-6. CONFERENCE WITH THE PROSECUTION AND NOTICE OF PRETRIAL DISPOSITION To reasonable notice of and to reasonably confer with the prosecuting agency regarding, upon request, the arrest of the defendant, the charges filed, and the determination whether to extradite the defendant.
-Upon request, to be notified of, and informed before, any pretrial disposition of the case.
+6. CONFERENCE WITH THE PROSECUTION AND NOTICE OF PRETRIAL DISPOSITION To reasonable notice of and to reasonably confer with the prosecuting agency regarding, upon request, the arrest of the defendant, the charges filed, and the determination of whether to extradite the defendant.
+Upon request, to be notified of, and informed before any pretrial disposition of the case.

 7. NOTICE OF AND PRESENCE AT PUBLIC PROCEEDINGS To reasonable notice of all public proceedings, including juvenile delinquency proceedings, upon request, at which the defendant and the prosecutor are entitled to be present, and to notice of all parole or other post-conviction release proceedings, and to be present at all such proceedings.

 8. APPEARANCE AT COURT PROCEEDINGS AND EXPRESSION OF VIEWS To be heard, upon request, at any proceeding, including a juvenile delinquency proceeding, involving a post-arrest release decision, a plea, sentencing, a post-conviction release decision, or any proceeding in which a right of the victim is an issue.

 9. SPEEDY TRIAL AND PROMPT CONCLUSION OF THE CASE To a speedy trial and a prompt and final conclusion of the case and any related post-judgment proceedings.